ben-gibbons-github/rag_assignment_3/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+> Answer: Using global variables wouldn't work, unless we wanted to bulid an application where all our users simultaneously see the same chat & use a common pool of documents, we need to store documents and chats sorted by users & track which logged in user is attached to each set of documents.

 ### On Message